Si-ja/Dashboard-Python/README.md

 ## What is this application about

-It allows for an interactive visualization of information that represent electrical Day-Ahead prices in Europe per hour.
+It allows for an interactive visualization of information that represent electricity Day-Ahead prices in Europe per hour.
 Originally information has been retrieved from [Nord Pool](https://www.nordpoolgroup.com/historical-market-data/).
 To work with this dashboard you will have to retrieve the same information from the said source.

 You can see few examples of how the Dashboard currently looks.